Halloween: The Curse of Michael Myers: Casting

 Donald Pleasence reprised his role as Dr. Loomis, in what would be one of his final film appearances.

 Pleasence returned to play Samuel Loomis, in what would be one of his final film performances; according to Farrands, Pleasence was fond of the script.
 Danielle Harris, who was seventeen at the time, contacted producer Paul Freeman about reprising her role as Jamie Lloyd, and went so far as completing paperwork to become legally emancipated in order to shoot the film.
 She was officially cast in the role, but Dimension Films could not come to an agreement over her salary; Harris alleges that Dimension offered her a scaled $1,000 to shoot the part over the course of a week, which was less than the amount of money she had paid for her emancipation.
-Farrands and Freeman both had wanted Harris for the part, but at that point "had their hands tied."
+Farrands and Freeman both had wanted Harris for the part, but at that point "had their hands tied".

-According to Harris, the head of the casting department refused to negotiate her salary, stating that she was a "scale character who dies in the first twenty minutes."
+According to Harris, the head of the casting department refused to negotiate her salary, stating that she was a "scale character who dies in the first twenty minutes".
 This ultimately led to her dropping out of the project.
 "People automatically assume I wanted some crazy amount of money, or something," Harris commented in 2014, "[but] it's not like I [was] demanding of anything, really ...
 When you've been asked to do something and then they insult you by saying, "You're a piece of shit, you die in the first act—I don't give a fuck that you were in two other Halloween movies, who cares?"...
 I was in shock."
 Actress J. C. Brandy was cast as Harris's replacement.

-The adult Tommy Doyle was portrayed by Paul Stephen Rudd, marking one of his first major film appearances.
+The adult Tommy Doyle was portrayed by Paul Rudd, marking one of his first major film appearances.